Dalradian: Sub-units

 The upper three groups are applied to Ireland too; the Grampian Group is not recorded here nor in Shetland where the Dalradian is divided into a Clift Hills ‘Division’ which equates to the Southern Highland Group, a Whiteness ‘Division’ which equates to the Argyll Group and a Scatsta ‘Division’ which equates to the Appin Group.
 Though now metamorphosed, the Dalradian sequence was originally deposited as marine sands and muds, silt and limestone.
 Metamorphism has been low to medium grade for the most part and resulted in the formation of slates, phyllites, psammites, pelites and semipelites.
 The Tayvallich Subgroup contains volcanics within a turbidite basin and there are lavas within the overlying Southern Highland Group.

+An additional group is recognised by some workers, the Trossachs Group, forming the uppermost part of the succession, which outcrops close to the Highland Boundary Fault.

+Trossachs Group

+The Trossachs Group as defined lies conformably above rocks of the Southern Highlands Group just northwest of the Highland Boundary Fault.
+Most of the outcrops of the Trossachs Group are fault-bounded, making overall correlation difficult.
+The oldest part of the group is interpreted to be the Keltie Water Formation, which includes the Leny Limestone and Slate Member from which lower Cambrian trilobite fossils have been recovered.
+Apparently higher in the succession is the Margie Formation, which includes the Margie Limestone Member, which has yielded conodont fossils of early Ordovician age.
+Rocks of this group are interpreted to be everywhere in tectonic contact structurally below the Highland Border Ophiolite.
+The sedimentary rocks that lie unconformably above the ophiolite include the Dounans Limestone Formation that contains a fossil fauna of mid-Arenig age (near the boundary between the lower and middle Ordovician).

 Southern Highland Group

 The Southern Highland Group is found along the entire southeastern margin of the Grampian Highlands from Kintyre to Stonehaven and also in the northeast along the coastal strip between Fraserburgh and Portsoy, extending south to the Don valley.
 In Shetland, the Clift Hills Division extends from north of Lerwick south to Fitful Head.
 In Ireland the most extensive outcrop of the Southern Highland Group is to the north and south of Lough Foyle and west to Lough Swilly.
 Smaller exposures occur as far to the southwest as Inishbofin, County Galway.